 - Tomahawks have a tactical design.

-- They are well ingrained in the history of the US Military, but they were also used by the Native Americans and have a rich past.
+- They are well ingrained in the history of the US Military (see a list of other similar military gear here), but they were also used by the Native Americans and have a rich past.

 Who Will Use It

 That being said, people who use a tomahawk are mainly:

 - The Military.
 Even in Iraq or Afghanistan, tomahawks were used in various hand-to-hand combat situations.